elliohow/fMRI_ROI_Analysis_Tool/README.md

   however only the file with the suffix "pve_1" will be used.
 * FAST segmentation is recommended when cortical regions are being examined.
 Support for subcortical regions may be added in the future.
+* As FAST requires a skull stripped anatomical volume, it is highly recommended that the accuracy of this skull stripping is assessed before running FAST.
+Overly conservative skull stripping can lead to skull being retained in the resulting image, which FAST may then misidentify as grey matter.
+Conversely, overly liberal skull stripping can lead to parts of the brain being removed, meaning that these voxels will also not be included in any ROIs.
+* Consider using [optiBET](https://montilab.psych.ucla.edu/fmri-wiki/optibet/) if having issues with standard skull stripping methods as this method has produced the best results so far.
+Although be aware it can take a while to run.

 ### Shell scripts
 For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations